ruichen199801/leetcode-java/README.md

 ## LeetCode Solutions

 <ul>
-<li>My own solutions to LeetCode questions in Java programming language</li>
+<li>Solutions to LeetCode questions in Java programming language</li>
 <li>All solutions have been accepted on LeetCode, and most of them have the best performance in terms of time and space complexity</li>
 <li>I will be updating new questions and their solutions on a daily basis (hopefully)</li>
 <li>It would be great if you could share better solutions or kindly point out any mistake I may have made</li>